clarkkon/NLP-Classifier-Twitter-Sentiment-re-Apple-and-Google-Products/README.md

 * Data for this project can be found in tweets.csv file

+* Images for this README can be found in the images folder.

 * index.ipynb contains the coding and markup

 * presentation.pdf is PowerPoint presentation of my information for my stakeholder, the link for which presentation can be found [here](https://docs.google.com/presentation/d/15KsIdJu3rUmOUEKDzB5KJ9al8OXQuNwXh6s1NRW_AaA/edit?usp=sharing).